ceguez/web-scraper/README.md

   * Director
   * Genre

-* It returns data as a 'Set<Strings>' in JSON.
+* It returns data as a 'Set of Strings' in JSON.

 **In Progress**

-* Back-End

-  * Change the type of the returned data (to 'Set<Movie>') in JSON.
 * Integrate a PostgreSQL database.
 * In addition, fetch for each movie: cast, year, country and notes.
 * Publish public API.

-* Front-End

-  * Define requirements.
+* Define requirements for a **front-end**.
   * Research and evaluate best technology options to develop a dashboard.

 ## Tech stack